Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses

+In principle, one may ask whether there are ways to construct other Hamiltonian operators that differ from \eqref{momentumoperator1}, giving rise to quantum theories which are not equivalent to the one described by Eq.~\eqref{quantumeq} (see, for instance \cite{hojmanmontemayor}).
+This point is subtle, and the answer is affirmative, however the operator \eqref{momentumoperator1} has the advantage that it reproduces results from quantum field theory in curved spacetimes as we will see below.

-In the following we proceed to quantize the FRWQ theory for two different and specific cases.
-First, we quantize the system as it were a spin-0 particle.
-This will produce a Klein-Gordon equation for the wavefunction of the Universe.
-The second case correspond to the quantization of the FRWQ system as a spin-1/2 particle.
-Despite of the possible arguments against this path, we perform this kind of quantization in an exploratory spirit, and because currently we do not know if the Universe has spin or not.
+In what follows we proceed to quantize the FRWq theory in two mayor different ways.
+In the first case, we quantize the system using a procedure devised for spinless particles.
+This approach produces a Klein-Gordon equation for the wavefunction of the FRWq Universe.
+The second case corresponds to the quantization of the FRWq system as a Dirac particle.
+An argument which leads us to follow this path of quantization will be given below.